jimfleming/jax-js/README.md

 ## Next on Eric's mind

 - Test for if you take sin(), cos() of an int/bool
-- Rename "backend" to "device" in public API
 - Start working on first neural network
 - Investigate why jax-js Matmul is 2x slower on Safari TP than unroll kernel
 - How many threads to create per workgroup, depends on hardware